desultory-zz/GroupMe-Bot/README.md

 You can also use  /delresponse "catch" to delete a response if you want.

 For these commands to work, you must have your ID in the admins.php file.
 You can find your id by sending a message and reading the log, it will contain your ID next to your name.
+Admin commands are as follows:
+/admins lists current user IDs with admin status /addadmin "userid" adds an admin to the admins file /deladmin "userid" removes an admin from the admins file

 When writing responses through the commands or by editing the responses.php file, you can use things like $name or $id to be put in the response.
 You can code in the ability to have custom responses for different users pretty easily.